Written by Allie Delos Santos

 Since English is the common language used in the corporate world and the language with the most speakers, many BPO clients seek Filipino professionals.

 2. Cultural and Professional Similarities

 One advantage of working with Filipino offshore teams is their cultural harmony with Western countries.
-A U.S. company has no problem collaborating with service providers in the Philippines due to their similar cultures.
+A U.S. company has no problem collaborating with an outsourcing company in the Philippines due to their similar cultures.